arnaudin/arnaudin.github.io/_projects/brightidea.md

 content_layout:
   - section_layout: text
     content: |
-      Brightidea provides a cloud-based idea and innovation management platform that helps companies ensure the best ideas win.
-Our engaging employee experience and professional-grade management tools make Brightidea the [#1 customer-rated idea management platform](https://www.g2.com/products/brightidea/reviews) for 3 years running.
-Brightidea has served over 2.5 million users worldwide, and more than $15 billion in customer-reported business impact has been logged on the platform.
-(All stats as of the time I left the company.)

-      **Role:** I started at Brightidea as a Product Designer and transitioned to a Product Management role soon after.
-As a startup PM with design experience, I often supported my team with UX, UI, interaction design, and research as shown below.
+      I started at Brightidea as a Senior Product Designer but soon transitioned into a hybrid Design/Product Management role as I became more involved with defining strategy and requirements.

-      ## Idea Management Fundamentals
+      ## Feature Design: Idea Management Fundamentals

-      A theme I focused on was idea management fundamentals for managers, sponsors, moderators, and admins.
+      I began by focusing on the core needs of idea management users, including managers, sponsors, moderators, and administrators.

-      While we had many of these workflows already covered in the product, a driving insight was that over the recent years, customers had grown from running a single-process idea management program to managing an interconnected system of programs & processes.
-Second, these processes had gone from being almost exclusively time-bound to being a mix of time-bound and always-on.

-      This changed the nature of the needs behind many common operations--namely, they were occurring more frequently and at larger scales.
-We dug into our users' goals, broke processes down to first principles, evaluated our current offerings, revamped some areas, and built out new capabilities where needed across:

-        - Move idea(s) between pipelines
+      As our customers matured and their innovation programs grew more complex, they faced new challenges in managing interconnected systems of programs and processes.
+To address these evolving needs, I focused on enhancing capabilities related to:

+      - Discovery across the system:
+        - Tagging
+        - Categorization
+        - Related ideas
+        - Advanced search
-        - Copy idea(s) between pipelines
+      - Flow of ideas between activities:
+        - Sharing
-        - Link ideas
+        - Moving ideas
-        - Merge ideas
+        - Copying or duplicating ideas
-        - Tagging and categorization
+      - Evolution
+        - Spinning out new, related ideas
-        - Search
+        - Linking ideas
+        - Merging duplicate or similar ideas

   - section_layout: 1col-narrow
     images: